Edward Gargan

 Edward Gargan (July 17, 1902 – February 19, 1964) was an American film and television actor.

 Career

-He was born of Irish parents in Brooklyn, New York.
+Gargan was born of Irish parents in Brooklyn, New York.
 He was the elder brother of actor William Gargan.

-As soon as he had left college, he went onto the stage and had extensive acting experience gained in plays like My Maryland, Rose Marie, and Good News before going into films.
+As soon as Gargan had left college, he went onto the stage and had extensive acting experience gained in plays like My Maryland, Rose Marie, and Good News before going into films.
 His Broadway credits include Face the Music (1931), Polly of Hollywood (1926) and Black Boy (1926).

 In 1930, Gargan played Patrolman Mulligan in a production of Strictly Dishonorable.

-Many of his appearances were uncredited.
+Many of Gargan's appearances were uncredited.

 Personal life and death

 Gargan was married to the former Catherine Conlan.
 He died February 19, 1964, at Columbus Hospital in New York City.
 He was 62.
 He is buried in Holy Cross Cemetery in Brooklyn, New York.